reindeereffect/tools-from-blog/yakety/README.md

 that emit parse trees to stdout (optionally in JSON)
 * bin/dotify: a tool for converting JSON-formatted parse trees produced by ykt parsers to Graphviz dot syntax
+* a collection of examples, including an implementation of FizzBuzz and a grammar for Yakety itself

 N.B.: dotify is actually derived from library used to produce the parse tree diagrams in the referenced article.
 None of its code actually appears in the